Kitware/CMake/Help/manual/cmake-developer.7.rst

   If False, do not try to use the relevant CMake wrapping command.

 ``Xxx_Yy_FOUND``
-  If False, optional Yy part of Xxx sytem is not available.
+  If False, optional Yy part of Xxx system is not available.

 ``Xxx_FOUND``
   Set to false, or undefined, if we haven't found, or don't want to use